Group testing for overlapping communities: Model and Notation

-\paragraph*{Non-overlapping communities} A special case of our community framework is when the communities have no overlap; this scenario is investigated in our prior work~\cite{GroupTesting-community}, where algorithms that take into account the non-overlapping structure are explored.
-In our experiments, however, these algorithms do not always perform well when communities overlap (e.g. see Fig.~\ref{fig:adaptive}); in fact, there are cases (shown in~\cite{techRpt}), where they perform worse than traditional group testing.
+A special case of our community framework is when the communities have no overlap; this scenario is investigated in our prior work~\cite{GroupTesting-community,aistats-paper}, where algorithms that take into account the non-overlapping structure are explored.
+In our experiments, however, these algorithms do not always perform well when communities overlap (e.g. see Fig.~\ref{fig:adaptive}); in fact, there may be cases where they perform worse than traditional group testing. \pavlos{ Also, the idea of using side-information from a community structure in decoding of group tests has been identified in~\cite{zhu2020noisy,goenka2020contact}, independently from this work.
+That work is complementary to ours; we focus more on test designs rather than decoding, for which we use well-known algorithms such as COMP and LBP.}